-It’s also a good way for us to explore our differences in a group situation.
-When reflection is used in a group situation, it allows others to mediate with us, so they say what they feel, for us to listen and then for them to listen to us.
+Reflection is a good way for us to explore our differences in a group situation.
+It allows others to mediate with us, to they say what they feel, for us to listen and then for them to listen to us.

 Reasons for using reflection:

-- It helps us learn from our mistakes;
+- It helps us identify and learn from our mistakes;

-- When we’ve mastered it for ourselves we can then help others;
+- When we’ve mastered it for ourselves, we can help others;

 - It makes us happier;

-It’s easy for us to say we want to heal, but unless we’re prepared to deal with our issues and put the work in, we can never heal fully.
-Reflection is a good way to bring a close to many issues often left unresolved.
+It is easy for us to say we want to heal, but unless we are prepared to put in the hard work, we will never fully heal.
+Reflection is a good way to bring a close to many past issues we’ve often left unresolved.